boleque/postgres-for-admin-and-dev/pg_indexes.md

 (2 rows)

--- добавим новый столбец к таблице employees, который будет содержать нормализованную форму почтового адреса
+-- Add a new column to the employees table, which will contain the normalized form of the email address

 otus=# ALTER TABLE employees ADD COLUMN email_vector tsvector;
 ALTER TABLE

--- заполняем столбец
+-- Populate the column
 otus=# UPDATE employees SET email_vector = to_tsvector('english', email);
 UPDATE 100000

--- создаем GIN индекс для столбца email_vector
+-- Create a GIN index for the email_vector column

 otus=# CREATE INDEX idx_emails_vector ON employees USING gin(email_vector);
 CREATE INDEX

--- анализируем запрос, стоимость запроса составила 3187.81 otus=# EXPLAIN SELECT first_name, last_name, email FROM employees WHERE email_vector @@ to_tsquery('english', 'bill:*');
+-- Analyze the query, the cost of the query was 3187.81 otus=# EXPLAIN SELECT first_name, last_name, email FROM employees WHERE email_vector @@ to_tsquery('english', 'bill:*');
                                      QUERY PLAN
 ------------------------------------------------------------------------------------